 All other police business (crimes over with, suspicious persons, questions, etc.) may be directed to the UCF Police Department at 407-823-5555, or by visiting the main headquarters located at 3610 Libra Drive, Orlando, FL 32816.
-The UCF Police Department maintains a daily crime log, which is accessible to the public and can be viewed at https://police.ucf.edu/daily-crime-log.
+The UCF Police Department maintains a daily crime log, which is accessible to the public and can be viewed here.